 What is a donor-advised fund, and how could it help after tax reform?

-A donor-advised fund is a simple and efficient way to use some of the charitable tax strategies that are most effective after tax reform, such as donating appreciated stock, bunching or front-loading giving in a high-income year.
+A donor-advised fund is a simple and efficient way to implement some of the charitable tax strategies that are most effective after tax reform, such as donating appreciated stock, bunching or front-loading giving in a high-income year.
 A donor-advised fund, like the Giving Account at Fidelity Charitable, is a dedicated charitable account used for the sole purpose of supporting charities you care about.
-You are eligible for a 2018 deduction for contributing funds to Fidelity Charitable, which is a public charity.
+When you contribute funds to Fidelity Charitable, you are eligible for an immediate tax deduction.
 Then, you’re able to support virtually any IRS-qualified public charity on the timetable that best suits you by recommending grants from the Giving Account to the charities you care about.
-The Giving Account balance also can be invested for potential growth, possibly resulting in even more money for causes you care about.
+The Giving Account balance also can be invested for potential growth, possibly resulting in even more money for charity.

 Learn more about donor-advised funds